Let’s Feed your Loved Ones

 - Sodium Restricted—sodium intake limited

-- Diabetic—the amount of carbohydrates needs to be regulated
+- Diabetic—the number of carbohydrates needs to be regulated

-- High Residue—increase the residue in the colon to cause peristalsis
+- High Residue—increase the rubble in the colon to cause peristalsis

-- Low Fat—the fat amount needs to be limited in the diet
+- Low Fat—the fat amount needs to be modified in the diet